-4.1 Please describe the parties' ability to appeal merger control decisions - how successful have such challenges been?
+5.1 Please describe the parties' ability to appeal merger control decisions - how successful have such challenges been?

-As administrative executive acts issued by a public authority, decisions of the CPC are subject to recourse to the Administrative Court under article 146 of the constitution.
+The substantive test is that the proposed concentration should not As administrative executive acts issued by a public authority, decisions of have been very few successful challenges to decisions of the CPC.